benitomartin/rag-llama-deeplake/README.md

 To evaluate the model the `generate_question_context_pairs` function to generate an evaluation dataset of (question, context) pairs over the text corpus was used.
 This uses the LLM to auto-generate questions from each context chunk.

-After the questions are generated the model was evaluated in chunk.
+After the questions are generated, the model was evaluated in chunk.
 The metrics used for this purpose were the following:

 - **Relevancy** evaluates whether the retrieved context and answer are relevant to the query.